 - Remotely Piloted Vehicle (RPV): a pilotless aircraft that is steered or controlled from a remotely located position.
 Manually controlled pilotless aircraft means manually controlling the aircraft position by manually adjusting its heading, altitude, and speed.
 In many cases, the terms UAV and RPV are interchangeably used to describe any pilotless aircraft.

 - Drone: one of the oldest terms used to describe a pilotless aircraft.
 A drone is defined as a pilotless aircraft controlled by radio signal.
 Even with the emerging of the UAV and RPV names, the name “drone” is still used even for civilian pilotless aircraft.
-For the purpose of this course, the word drone is used to describe a pilotless aircraft equipped with lethal payload.
+For the purpose of this course, the word drone is used to describe a pilotless aircraft equipped with a lethal payload.
 It is usually used by defense apparatus.

 Whether it is named a UAV, an RPV, or a drone, at a minimum, the pilotless aircraft should include the following elements:

 - air vehicle